ID Fellowship Training (Years 1-2)

 Clinical electives

 Subspecialty elective-rotations (two to four weeks) are available on the clinical in-patient service.
-These rotations provide fellows with more intense and dedicated exposure to specific types of infections that occur on the general consult service.
+These rotations provide fellows with more intense and dedicated exposure to specific types of infections.
 The rotations are staffed by senior clinicians with specific clinical expertise/research interests in that area.
 Current electives include:

 Fellows interested in global health also have the option of an international elective at Weill Bugando Medical Center in Tanzania.